zchyde/brooklinebooksmith.com/_landing_pages/used-books.md

 featured_image_path: '/uploads/photo-vintage-books.jpg'
 featured_image_position: 50
 fancy_font:
+aside: "Buying Hours:
+Wednesday through Saturday 10am-4pm
+No appointment needed.
+No curbside service; all books must be brought inside.
+Call ahead if you need special assistance.

+Photo ID required.
+We offer 15% of original price in cash (checks over $50) OR 20% in store credit.
+Store credit can be used for anything in the store and never expires!

+Contact Us:
+<ubc@brooklinebooksmith.com>"
 ---
 Since 2004, the Used Book Cellar, located in the basement of Brookline Booksmith, has been Boston's best-kept secret.
 With over 25,000 books in our inventory, you're guaranteed to find something to pique your interest.
 Whether you're looking for a good mystery to get you through the commute home, a picture book for your family story time, or some hard-hitting cultural analysis, there's always a good reason to stop by!